Appendix Vergiliana: Culex ("The Gnat")

 This is a pastoral epyllion in 414 hexameters which evokes the world of Theocritus and employs epic conventions for comic effect in a parody.
 The poem opens with an address to the young Octavian, a promise of more poems, an invocation of Apollo, and a prayer for Octavian's success.
 The poet has a priamel in which he rejects the Battle of the Gods and Giants and historical epic.
 It is noon, and a poor but happy shepherd, who lacks the refinements of classical luxury, is tending his flocks when he sees a grove of trees, a locus amoenus, and lies down to rest.
 The mythical metamorphoses of the trees in the grove are described.
 As he sleeps, a snake approaches him and is ready to bite when a gnat lands on his eyes.
 Reflexively killing the gnat he awakes, sees the snake and kills it.
 That night, the gnat appears to the shepherd in a dream, laments its undeserved fate, and gives a long description of the underworld and the souls of the dead mythological heroes there, allowing it to digress.
 The gnat especially focuses on the story of Eurydice and the Trojan War.
 The gnat goes on to describe famous Roman heroes and then his audience before Minos to decide his fate.
-When he awakes, the shepherd constructs a heroon to the gnat in the grove and the poet has a flower-catalogue.
+When he awakes, the shepherd constructs a heroön (shrine) to the gnat in the grove and the poet has a flower-catalogue.
 The shepherd inscribes it with the inscription "Little gnat, to you deservedly the guard of the flock repays his funeral duty for your gift of life."

 The Culex cannot be one of Virgil's juvenilia because it alludes to the full body of his work; thus, it is usually dated to sometime during the reign of Tiberius.
-Moreover, Suetonius in his Lives of the Poets (18) writes, "the Culex... of his (Virgil's) was written when he might have been sixteen years old", so it is therefore possible that the extant version which has come down to us may be a later copy that had been modified.
+However, Suetonius in his Lives of the Poets (18) writes, "the Culex... of his (Virgil's) was written when he might have been sixteen years old", so it is possible that the extant version which has come down to us may be a later copy that had been modified.
 The poem has been variously interpreted as a charming epyllion or as an elaborate allegory in which the shepherd symbolizes Augustus and the gnat Marcellus.

+Recent graphometric analysis by Stephan Vonfelt supports Virgilian authorship.
+Glenn Most writes, "the problem of the authenticity of the Culex, like the corpse of its heroic flea, simply will not die.
+It returns to complain of ill-treatment and to haunt those who thought they had killed it."